qchenevier/MBA_memoire/doc/action_actor.md

 2. Nurture the community.
 Elements of nurturing include listening and giving back [@VanGeest2014].
 3. Create a platform to automate peer-to-peer engagement.
 Crowd is pull-based.
 You open up an idea, funding opportunity or incentive prize and let people find you [@VanGeest2014].

-#### Knowledge transfer between humans is constrained by Time and Attention
+#### Knowledge transfer to Humans is constrained by Time and Attention

 Some authors differentiate between explicit knowledge and tacit knowledge, suggesting that explicit knowledge can be recorded in information systems, whereas tacit knowledge cannot be recorded since it is part of the human mind [@Rowley2007].